Breast Lift Scottsdale

 How long does a breast lift and augmentation procedure last?

 Breast augmentation/mastopexy procedures may require a small revisionary surgery at some point.
 However not all patients require this.
 Significant weight gain, weight loss or stress may interfere with skin elasticity and relifting may be desired.

-What happens if I become pregnant after breast lift, will I need another surgery?
+What happens if I become pregnant after a breast lift?
+Will I need another surgery?